ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Conversely, a corrupt Transparency Service may
 1. refuse or delay the registration of Signed Statements,
-2. register Signed Statements that do not pass its Registration Policy (e.g., Claims with Issuer identities and signatures that do not verify),
+2. register Signed Statements that do not pass its Registration Policy (e.g., ClaSigned Statements with Issuer identities and signatures that do not verify),
 3. issue verifiable Receipts for Signed Statements that do not match its Registry, or
 4. refuse access to its Registry (e.g., to Auditors, possibly after storage loss).